Background pattern

 Dilution:

 The reconstituted solution should be diluted immediately to the final concentration.
-Any subsequent dilution should be carried out with the same diluent used for the reconstitution of the sterile lyophilized powder.
+Any subsequent dilution should be performed with the same diluent used for the reconstitution of the sterile lyophilized powder.

 The infusion rate can be calculated from the following formula: